inanna-malick/recursion.wtf/content/posts/rust_schemes_3.md

 # Combining Expand and Collapse

-As a reminder, the `RecursiveTree` representing `5 - 3 * 3 + 12` looks like this:
+As a reminder, the `RecursiveTree` representing `(5 - 3) * (3 + 12)` looks like this:

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_structure.png" alt="simple expr data at rest" position="center" style="border-radius: 8px;" >}}

-Here's a visualization showing what the full evaluation looks like, if we run expand immediately followed by collapse
+Here's a visualization showing what the full evaluation looks like, if we run `expand_layers` immediately followed by `collapse_layers`:

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval_sorted.gif" alt="execution graph for expanding and then collapsing a simple expression" position="center" style="border-radius: 8px;" >}}

 But what if we could avoid holding the full tree in memory?
-It should be possible to evaluate the expression like this, one branch at a time:
+This would provide memory usage benefits, and it would also let us avoid introducing a new type of data structure - `RecursiveTree` - into our projects.
+It should be possible to evaluate the expression like this, one branch at a time, instead of constructing the full tree:

 {{< image src="/img/rust_schemes/stack_machines_1/simple_expr_eval.gif" alt="execution graph for simultaneously expanding and collapsing a simple expression" position="center" style="border-radius: 8px;" >}}

-As before, the type signature is the important part - the full implementation is below, if you're curious, but you don't need to understand the internals to use the function.
+The function that does this is called `expand_and_collapse`, and it's provided by the `recursion` crate.

 ```rust
 /// For some Layer type, Expandable is Layer<Seed> and Collapsable is Layer<Out>